RichardScottOZ/geoscience_language_models/README.md

 ### Windows
 - try running some things on a windows machine and see how it goes for tests
 - list requirements for windows 10 trial
+- requirements

+- gloVe
+    - training a large model on windows far from ideal: default C version is definitely much nicer
+    - getting a python version of gloVe working is also not trivial, generally

 ### enchant gotchas
 - https://pyenchant.github.io/pyenchant/install.html
     - The only provider is hunspell